 Batting – You need to furnish your own batting.
 It must be at least 4 inches larger than your top all the way around.
 Please don’t buy the cheap stuff meant for crafting.
 I can quilt it but you won’t like the results.

 Shipping – billed at actual cost.
 Use your own preferred way to ship a quilt to me.
 If possible please provide me with a tracking number in case I need to change to an alternative delivery time.
-I use USPS priority shipping with signature required to return your quilt.
+I use USPS priority shipping to return your quilt.
 If you want it insured please let me know.

 Thread – Seven dollars per quilt

 Specialty threads (ie variegated, silks, etc) At this time I don’t have any specialty threads.
 You are welcome to bring (or send) thread you purchase.
 Please contact me for specific information about what works with my machine.

 Binding – I don’t do binding at this time but may offer this service at a later date.